MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaContract.md

 Corresponds to the id property of the customer tenant's organization resource.
   \[DefaultDomainName \<String\>\]: A copy of the customer tenant's default domain name.
 The copy is made when the partnership with the customer is established.
-It is not automatically updated if the customer tenant's default domain name changes.
+It isn't automatically updated if the customer tenant's default domain name changes.
   \[DisplayName \<String\>\]: A copy of the customer tenant's display name.
 The copy is made when the partnership with the customer is established.
-It is not automatically updated if the customer tenant's display name changes.
+It isn't automatically updated if the customer tenant's display name changes.

 INPUTOBJECT \<IIdentityDirectoryManagementIdentity\>: Identity Parameter
   \[AdministrativeUnitId \<String\>\]: The unique identifier of administrativeUnit